The Singing, Springing Lark: Synopsis

-Commentary
+Analysis

+Tale type

+American folklorist D. L. Ashliman, in his 1987 study on folktales, classified the tale as type 425C, "Beauty and the Beast".
+In the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom".
+In this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
+She betrays his trust and he disappears, prompting a quest for him.

+Motifs

 The heroine of this fairy tale depicts unusual courage in facing the animal bridegroom; it is she who insists that her father's promise must be kept, rather than the common pattern of the father pleading with the daughter to fulfill his word, as in East of the Sun and West of the Moon.
 Beauty from Beauty and the Beast is like this.

+The heroine's journey

+According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
+In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".
+In stories from Europe, mostly, the heroine's helpers may be three old crones, or her husband's relatives.

 Adaptations

 Animation

 An episode of Simsala Grimm adapts this tale.